 What to avoid...

 Just as some foods promote your absorption of iron, others can hinder it.
 Tea, for example, contains tannins that bind to iron, so it's best to enjoy your cuppa away from your main meal, or at least wait an hour after you've eaten.
 Other foods, including whole-grains as well as legumes, contain compounds called phytates, which can affect how well you absorb the iron they contain - once again, vitamin C can be helpful because it binds with phytates reducing their inhibitory effects.
 Similarly, beta-carotene, the precursor to vitamin A, which is found in plentiful supply in orange and yellow fruits and vegetables, helps reduce the effects of phytates making iron more accessible.
-You can also minimise the phytates in grains, seeds and pulses by cooking and even sprouting.
+You can also minimise the phytates in grains, seeds and pulses by soaking, cooking and even sprouting.

 Dairy products like yogurt, cheese and milk as well as eggs interfere with iron absorption - that's because casein from milk and certain forms of calcium inhibit iron absorption, so make sure you try to eat a varied, balanced diet.